Before we start a beautiful relationship, let's check you can move in with us.

 If you're visiting for tourism or short business trips it’s sometimes possible to travel without a visa.
 However, anyone who is not British or European (EU and EEA Nationals) will usually need a visa for longer visits to Scotland including coming for work or to study.

 Check out the information below for more advice on what you will need when planning your journey.

 Coming to Scotland is straight forward if you’re British or from one of our European Economic Area (EEA) neighbours.
 The good news is that no visa is currently required, all you need is a desire to come and be part of our amazing country.

 However, if you want to register your presence in Scotland more formally, you can apply for an EEA residence card, or even for permanent residence.
 Although you don’t officially need this, it can help you re-enter the country more quickly when you travel abroad.

 In June 2016 the UK voted to leave the EU during the EU Referendum (known as Brexit) and since then there's been a great deal of talk around what this means for European nationals currently living here.
-We consider our European neighbours an integral part of what makes Scotland great and are keen to maintain these close ties.
+We consider EU nationals residing in Scotland an integral part of what makes Scotland great and are keen to maintain these close ties.
 Read the Scottish Government's position on EU citizens in Scotland.

 From America and Canada to China, Australia and everywhere in between, Scotland welcomes people from every corner of the globe, every day.
 The good news is, with the right visa, you can come and join them!